KEIBIDROP

 KEIBIDROP sends no analytics, no crash reports, no usage data.
 Identity is a cryptographic key pair generated locally.
 Keys rotate on every disconnect; your fingerprint changes and previous sessions cannot be linked to new ones.

-The relay exists only to exchange ephemeral public keys between peers.
+The signaling relay exchanges ephemeral public keys between peers.
 It stores encrypted blobs it cannot decrypt, indexed by a lookup token derived from the fingerprint (not the fingerprint itself).
 It cannot correlate registrations.
-After the handshake completes, the relay is no longer involved.
+When direct connection is not possible, a bridge relay forwards encrypted traffic using outbound connections from both peers.
+The bridge cannot decrypt the data.

 Session keys are rekeyed automatically after 1 GB of data or 1 million messages.
 If a key is compromised, only a fraction of the session is exposed.
-Every line of code is auditable under MPL 2.0.
+The full codebase is auditable under MPL-2.0.

 Get Started